 Even with an Ivy League education and a list of influential friends, George Nelson never took himself too seriously.
 We like that.

-He continued to write and teach throughout life.
-Closer to his death Nelson created the idea of cleaner cities, where all kinds of pollution from audio, chemical or visual clutter would be diminished.
+George Nelson continued to write and teach throughout his life.
+Closer to his death he focused on the idea of cleaner cities, where all kinds of pollution from audio, chemical or visual clutter would be diminished.